-Activity Time Notes

-Selection of project and Weeks 1 to 7 of the Spring Students should be

-academic/industrial (as semester considering suitable areas of

-appropriate) approval research for some time prior to

-embarking on the project.
-This

-activity should include initial

-approaches to potential

-academic and/or industrial

-supervisors, to assess the

-viability of potential topics.

-Start of dissertation phase Project start in July 2022.
-A student who pass all autumn

-• semester modules can start on

-11 th July 2022.
-If they fail a

-spring semester module later,

-they should stop the project

-and resume it about 11 weeks

-before the December deadline.

-If they fail the resit again, then

-they will not be able to

-progress to dissertation.

-Academic progress meetings As frequently as appropriate Meetings may be more

-with academic supervisor. frequent in the early stages of

-Normally fortnightly or the project, and again as it is

-thereabouts. nearing completion.

-Draft dissertation to academic As agreed.
-Students will find it

-supervisor advantageous to present

-1 written material in stages

-throughout the study.

-Submission of dissertation Completed taught phase in

-July Exam Board:

-23 rd Sep 2022

-Completed taught phase in

-September Exam Board:

-5 th December 2022

-Notification of result January 2023 (September Notification will be on the

-2022 submission) basis of Examining Board

-recommendations only, and

-will be subject to confirmation

-by the University.

-Activity Time Notes

-Graduation Celebration Event Normally the July following

-the notification of the result.
+Activity Time Notes Selection of project and academic/industrial (as appropriate) approval Weeks 1 to 7 of the Spring semester Students should be considering suitable areas of research for some time prior to embarking on the project.
+This activity should include initial approaches to potential academic and/or industrial supervisors, to assess the viability of potential topics.
+Start of dissertation phase Project start in June 2023.
+A student who pass all autumn semester modules can start on 19 th June 2023.
+If they fail a spring semester module later, they should stop the project and resume it about 12 weeks before the December deadline.
+If they fail the resit again, then they will not be able to progress to dissertation.
+Academic progress meetings As frequently as appropriate with academic supervisor.
+Normally fortnightly or thereabouts.
+Meetings may be more frequent in the early stages of the project, and again as it is nearing completion.
+Draft dissertation to academic supervisor As agreed.
+Students will find it advantageous to present written material in stages throughout the study.
+Submission of dissertation Completed taught phase in June Exam Board: 11 th Sep 2023 Completed taught phase in September Exam Board: 7 th December 2023 Notification of result January 2024 (September 2023 submission) Notification will be on the basis of Examining Board recommendations only, and will be subject to confirmation by the University.
+Graduation Celebration Event Normally the July following the notification of the result. -